MrDevel0per/bio-data-analysis/README.md

     - Then, type `source venv/bin/activate` and hit <kbd>Enter</kbd>.
     - Finally, type `pip install -r requirements.txt` and hit <kbd>Enter</kbd>.
 4. Download the data from https://www.kaggle.com/datasets/mexwell/5m-trees-dataset
-5. Run the following script in the terminal to analyze the data:
+5. Run the following script in the terminal to properly format the data:
     - `sh scripts/data.sh`, and type in the path to the downloaded .zip file.
         - For example, if the file is in your Downloads folder, you would type `sh scripts/data.sh ~/Downloads/5m-trees-dataset.zip`.
+6. Run the Jupyter Notebooks in `notebooks` to analyze your now-formatted data.
+Project Jupyter should have been installed in the `requirements.txt` step, but if not, see [Installing Jupyter](https://jupyter.org/install).